MicrosoftDocs/azure-databases-docs/articles/cosmos-db/mongodb/vcore/limits.md

 ### Maximum MongoDB Query Size
 - The maximum memory size for MongoDB queries depends on the tier.
 For example, for M80, the query memory size limit is approximately 150 MiB.
-- In sharded clusters, if a query pulls data across nodes, the limit on that data size is 1GB.
+- In sharded clusters, if a query pulls data across nodes, the limit on that data size is 1 GB.

 ## Indexing Limits